 International data transfers

 We may store some or all of your personal data in countries outside of the UK.
 These are known as “third countries”.
 We will take additional steps in order to ensure that your personal data is treated just as safely and securely as it would be within the UK and under the Data Protection Legislation as follows:

 - We will only store or transfer personal data in or to countries that are deemed to provide an adequate level of protection for personal data.
 For further information about adequacy decisions and adequacy regulations, please refer to the Information Commissioner’s Office.

 Please contact us for further information about the particular data protection safeguards used by us when transferring your personal data to a third country.

 You have the following data protection rights:

-- If you wish to access, correct, update or request deletion of your personal information, you can do so at any time by contacting us using the contact details provided under the “How to contact us” heading below;
+- If you wish to access, correct, or update of your personal information, you can do so at any time by contacting us using the contact details provided under the “How to contact us” heading below;

 - In addition, you can object to processing of your personal information, ask us to restrict processing of your personal information or request portability of your personal information.
 Again, you can exercise these rights by contacting us using the contact details provided under the “How to contact us” heading below.